space-buzzer/corona-weekly/week2/README.md

 Becasue we control each of RGB pins separately, we'll need to use 3 resistors, one for each pin, and connect it to 3 different pins on the Arduino.

 ### Circuit Diagram for RGB LED
-You'll need:
+You'll need (in addition to our generic components):
 - 1 RGB LED
-- 3 470Ω resistors.
-Any resistor between 200 - 1K will work, the higher the resistance the dimmer the light will be (which is not bad, when playing with a bread board close to the eyes)
+- 3 x 470Ω resistors.
+Any resistor between 200 - 1K will work, the higher the resistance the dimmer the light will be (making it dimmer is not a bad idea when playing with a breadboard close to the eyes)

 ![RGB LED circuit with Arduino](images/rgb_led_circuit.png)

 ### Code for RGB LED Example
 The full project is available at [rgb_led_example/rgb_led_example.ino](rgb_led_example).

 The code is pretty simple, just flashing all 3 LEDS one by one.
-From Arduino/code perspective, there's no difference between having 3 distinct LEDs or having one RGB LED, it is treated in exactly the same way in code.
+From Arduino/code perspective, there's no difference between having 3 distinct LEDs or having one RGB LED, it is treated in exactly same in code.
+The visual effect can be different: instead of multiple LEDs lighting, the same LED will be changing colors.

 ```c
 /**